Commercial Radio Hong Kong

-Commercial Radio Hong Kong (CRHK, 香港商業電台, also known as Hong Kong Commercial Broadcasting Company Limited, is one of the two commercial radio broadcasting companies in Hong Kong, alongside Metro Radio Hong Kong.
-CRHK offers a variety of radio programs, including news and weather reports, music, and cultural arts.
+Commercial Radio Hong Kong (CRHK, 香港商業電台), also known as Hong Kong Commercial Broadcasting Company Limited, is one of the two commercial radio broadcasting companies in Hong Kong, alongside Metro Radio Hong Kong.
+CRHK operates two Cantonese FM channels and one English AM channel, broadcasting news, music, and talk programming.

 History

 CRHK was founded by George Ho Cho-chi on 26 August 1959, after he inherited HK$50,000 from his father, Sir Robert Ho Tung.
 The 10-year franchise of Radio Rediffusion ended its radio operations in 1959.
 CRHK then joined Radio Rediffusion and Radio Television Hong Kong.

 Initially, Commercial Radio was located in Lai Chi Kok, near Mei Foo Sun Chuen.
 Nine years later, on 25 July 1966, the station relocated to Broadcast Drive.
 However, at that time, the new five-story building was still under refurbishment, so the station was temporarily housed in Yau Yat Chuen until 26 August 1971.
 G.J.
 Ho, the son of George Ho, is the current chairman of CRHK.